rsdoiel/mkpage/README.md

 ### slugify

-*slugify* takes one or more command line args (e.g. a phrase like "Hello World") and return an updated version that is more friendly for filenames and URLS (e.g. "Hello-World").
+*slugify* takes one or more command line args (e.g. a phrase like "Hello World") and returns an updated version that is more friendly for filenames and URLS (e.g. "Hello-World").

 #### Example